groupvine/gv-doc/features/index.md

  *  Easily define customized, reusable email "templates"

+ *  Supports copy and paste from MS Office and from a Google doc

  *  Easier management of email file attachments

  *  Upgraded, mobile-friendly and more responsive state-of-the-art UI